-At this stage in life, you’ll hopefully have a clearer idea about who you are and what you have to offer.
+At this stage in life, you’ll hopefully have a relatively clear idea about who you are and what you have to offer.
 The next step is to translate these ideas into a clear vision of what you want to achieve to enable you to create a plan to move forward.

-To pinpoint what you want to accomplish and figure out how it correlates with your personal brand, you might find it helpful to answer the following questions:
+To pinpoint what you want to accomplish and figure out how it correlates with your personal brand, try answering the following questions…

-- What do I want to achieve, both personally and professionally?
+- What do I want to achieve personally and professionally?